zenitopires/zenitopires.github.io/README.md

 ## About Me
 Professionally, I'm a backend software engineer with 5 years of experience building distributed systems in cloud environments.
 I'm skilled in C++, Go, Python, Kubernetes, Docker, Terraform, AWS, and experienced with data storages such as Postgres, DynamoDB, OpenSearch/ElasticSearch, and CI/CD pipelines using Jenkins.

-Outside of my professional work, I'm interested in graphics programming, specifically real-time rendering.
+I'm also interested in graphics programming, specifically real-time rendering.
 I'm currently building a rendering engine that is capable of powering 2D games/animations and hopefully if I have enough time, 3D games/animations.

 Outside of the programming hobby, I'm interested in making music, sports cars, reef keeping, and fitness!